lackoftalentt/virtuism/README.md

 ## 🛠️ Technologies Used
 - **React**: For building dynamic and reusable components.
 - **Redux Toolkit**: To manage the application state efficiently, including pagination and active categories.
+- **RTK Query**: For fetching and caching data from the TMDB API with minimal boilerplate code.
 - **TypeScript**: For strong typing and ensuring code reliability.
 - **React Router**: For implementing seamless navigation between pages.
 - **Firebase**: Used to handle comments under movies.